-Our brain contains thousands of nerves and multiple neural pathways, and sometimes those nerves can encounter abnormalities or injuries that result in chronic conditions.
-One such condition is trigeminal neuralgia, a painful disorder affecting the trigeminal nerve, which runs through the face and upper jaw area.
+Trigeminal neuralgia is a painful disorder affecting the trigeminal nerve, which runs through the face in the upper jaw area.
 Since its trademark spasms can be triggered by touching the face, some people first notice the symptoms when brushing their teeth and may mistake it for a dental problem.
-This condition, however, is considered a neurological issue as opposed to an oral health issue.
-While there is no cure, pain management methods are available.
+However, this condition requires help from a neurologist.

-Neuralgia of the trigeminal nerve creates few to frequent attacks of shooting facial pain that may feel like a burn or an electrical shock.
-An attack can last for a few seconds or up to two minutes and can affect a person for an hour or more at a time.
+Neuralgia of the trigeminal nerve triggers frequent attacks of shooting facial pain that may feel like a burn or an electric shock.
+According to the National Institute for Neurological Disorders and Stroke, an attack can last for a few seconds or up to two minutes, and can affect a person for an hour or more at a time.

 A person with facial neuralgia may find daily life difficult.
-As the condition worsens, eating and speaking can be affected, and even simple facial contact like shaving, flossing, or putting on makeup can trigger a wave of pain.
-The constant worry about the next episode may lead to depression and other mental health stressors, which are just as necessary to manage as the neuralgia itself.
+Eating and speaking can be affected, and even simple facial contact like shaving, flossing or applying makeup can trigger a wave of pain.
+The constant worry about the next episode may lead to depression and other mental health stressors, which are just as important to manage as the neuralgia itself.

-A thorough medical exam and history are required to diagnose trigeminal neuralgia.
-Once you talk with your dentist and doctor about the problem, they will refer you to a neurologist, who may order an MRI of the head or other imaging to confirm the problem and start creating a treatment plan.
+A thorough medical workup and history is required to diagnose trigeminal neuralgia.
+Once you talk with your dentist and doctor about the problem, they may refer you to a neurologist, who may prescribe an MRI of the head or other imaging to confirm the problem and start creating a treatment plan.

-While there is no cure or a treatment that will be effective for every individual, there are pain relief methods your doctor or neurologist may recommend.
-Nonsurgical treatment is usually the first approach a doctor will take to manage the condition.
+Unfortunately, there is no single cure or treatment that is guaranteed to be effective for every individual.
+The University of Pittsburgh Medical Center notes that nonsurgical treatment is usually the first approach a doctor will take to manage the condition.

 Since neuralgia is neuropathic (originating directly from the nerve), the pain associated with it does not respond to ordinary pain relievers or opioids.
-Anticonvulsants, such as carbamazepine (usually used to reduce seizures), can often minimize pain and attacks.
-A neurologist may also prescribe a muscle relaxant or other medication to help control facial "shocks."
+Anticonvulsants can often help minimise pain and attacks.
+A neurologist may also prescribe a muscle relaxant or other medication to help control facial "shocks".

-The use of Botox, derived from the botulinum toxin, is being investigated as an additional non-surgical option due to its potential to freeze muscles of the face.
-Research with Botox as a treatment is still ongoing, but a small study published in the journal Medicine shows promising results.
+The use of Botox, derived from the botulinum toxin, is being investigated as an additional non-surgical option on account of its potential to freeze facial muscles.
+Although this research is still ongoing, a small study published in the journal Medicine shows promising results.

 If you have been diagnosed with trigeminal neuralgia, talk to your neurologist about the best options for managing your symptoms.
-You may also decide to meet with a counselor to address the mental health concerns associated with the condition.
-No matter your age or stage in life, your treatment team can help you on your way to recovery, so you won’t have to fear any pain when showing off your bright, beautiful smile.
+You may also decide to meet with a counsellor to address the mental health concerns associated with the condition.
+No matter what your age or your stage in life, your treatment team can help you on your way to recovery.